Join ALZpath at Clinical Trials on Alzheimer’s Disease (CTAD) Dec. 1-4 in San Diego

 What is the difference between Alzheimer’s disease and dementia?

 Dementia is a general term for a decline in cognitive function severe enough to interfere with daily life.
-Alzheimer’s disease is the most common cause of dementia, but there are other types as well, such as vascular dementia and Lewy body dementia.
+Alzheimer’s disease is the most common cause of dementia, but there are other types as well, such as vascular dementia and Lewy body disease.
 In other words, all Alzheimer’s disease is dementia, but not all dementia is Alzheimer’s disease.

 What is a biomarker?